2,000 Views0

 1. Can H. pylori come back after treatment?

-It can happen within weeks if treatment fails, or months to years later if you’re re-exposed through contaminated food, water, or close contact.
+It may happen within weeks if levels remain high, or months to years later depending on exposure.

-3. What is the best way to prevent H. pylori reinfection?
+3. What is the best way to reduce reinfection risk?

 References